revng/revng/docs/GeneratedIRReference.rst

 Debug metadata
 --------------

-Each instruction we generate is associated with three types of metadata:
+Each instruction rev.ng generates can be associated with three types of
+metadata:

 :dbg: LLVM debug metadata, used to be able to step through the generated LLVM IR
       (or input assembly or tiny code).